 Farmington, CT 06030-1720

 The Department of Oral and Maxillofacial Surgery, the UConn School of Dental Medicine, and its affiliated teaching hospitals are offering an externship for dental students.
 Its primary objective is to provide students with an opportunity to gain clinical experience to the broad scope of Oral and Maxillofacial Surgery exposure practice.

-The University of Connecticut program is based in the School of Dental Medicine, the UConn John Dempsey Hospital in Farmington, Hartford Hospital, and the Connecticut Children’s Medical Center.
+The University of Connecticut program is based in the School of Dental Medicine, the UConn John Dempsey Hospital in Farmington, Hartford Hospital, and Connecticut Children’s.
 The University program has four full-time and 20 part-time board-certified oral and maxillofacial surgeons as well as 12 residents, with whom the externs will work closely.

 Patients requiring a wide variety of types of surgery are seen among the teaching sites.
 These include patients receiving orthognatic, temporomandibular joint, cleft management, bone graft reconstruction, facial trauma, preprosthetic, and major dentoalveolar surgery.
 The externs will also be involved in outpatient dentoalveolar surgery.
 They will assist and learn in the operating room, emergency room, and on the hospital inpatient service.
 During a typical month, about 50 patients are admitted for major oral and maxillofacial surgery.
 The student’s time will be divided as is possible to allow maximum exposure to the greatest number and variety of surgical problems.
 Externships can last from two to four weeks, depending on our schedule and the student’s wishes.